 Teddy Bears and other stuffed animals offer an alternative to dolls for doll therapy.
 The stuffed animal alternative might be preferable for some men, and for family members who might object to a doll.
 Our stuffed animals look very much like the animals they are patterned after.
 We only carry a few breeds, but if you are looking for a particular one, a boxer or bulldog or a Bernese mountain dog perhaps, let us know.
 We can get over 100 different dogs and cats.

-A study reported in the Journal of Gerontechnology in 2001 actually used the Mother’s Joy doll pictured above.
+A study reported in the Journal of Gerontechnology in 2001 actually used one of the Cuddle Baby dolls (pictured above).
 The study reported on the effects that dolls had on a group of people in a long-term care facility in Japan, most whom had dementia, and all who suffered from Sundowners syndrome.
 For the most part the dolls influenced behavior in a significant way; behavior classified as: “no reaction, close observation (of the doll), care giving, and communication with other patients.”
 There was a small group that seemed to be completely uninterested in the dolls, which reinforces our point that doll therapy is not for everyone.

 The researchers described the affect caring for a doll had on one subject of the study:

 We monitored the activities of an individual patient with and without intervention with (a doll).
 She took extensive care of the baby doll during the intervention period.
 However, in the absence of the doll, she became agitated and tended to wander around, while during doll intervention she was calm and gentle.